twbs/bootstrap/site/content/docs/5.1/components/navbar.md

 ### Variables

-<small class="d-inline-flex px-2 py-1 font-monospace text-muted border rounded-3">Added in v5.2.0</small>
+<small class="d-inline-flex px-2 py-1 fw-semibold text-success bg-success bg-opacity-10 rounded-2">Added in v5.2.0</small>

 As part of Bootstrap's evolving CSS variables approach, navbars now use local CSS variables on `.navbar` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.